Chicago-Area Albums of the Mid 60s to Early 1970s

 Six's final album incorporates the Chicago area jazz-rock sound, but

-of rock musicians.
+influx.
 Jobes can play jazzy chords, Herman can play to

-his heart's content, but the band's adventurousness quotient only
+his heart's content, but the band's adventurousness

 vaguely gospel-like vocals, and even counter vocals).
 They were still